 Bountiful Law's attorneys are extremely experienced in all facets of business law for Bothell, King County and Washington organizations.
 Our services start with taking into account the different types of organization including sole proprietorships, partnerships, LLCs, Corporations and other less well-known types.

 We can provide all of the legal formation documentation and additionally assist with business tax matters.

 Please contact our office for a free 30 minute initial business legal consultation with one of our attorneys.
 We love startups and small businesses.

 Formation, Filing & Start-up Legal Services For Bothell Businesses

-Starting a business in Bothell, WA is an exciting time.
-You have a dream that became a plan.
-Currently it is time to put your plan right into action by choosing a business framework in conjunction with an experienced attorney to create a business entity.
-Choosing a structure has a resilient effect on service tax obligations, documentation requirements, as well as personal responsibility.
+Starting a business in Bothell, WA is an amazing time.
+You have a desire that turned into a plan.
+Currently it is time to put your plan right into activity by choosing a business framework in conjunction with an experienced attorney to create a business entity.
+Choosing a structure has a lasting effect on service taxes, documentation requirements, and personal responsibility.

 Bothell Business Structures

 - Limited Liability Company (LLC): An LLC is a popular choice among new Bothell business owners.
 It has fewer maintenance requirements than a corporation.
 It is also a separate legal entity from the owner, meaning you are not personally responsible for the conduct and debts of the company.

 Additionally, for single-member - or one owner LLCs - the IRS does not require the business itself to pay taxes because they consider it a disregarded entity.
 However, if you are the sole owner of an LLC, you must report business profits or losses on your individual income tax return.